Diversity in Healthcare & Law Resources

 The American Civil Liberties Union has a number of initiatives: Immigration; LGBTQ Rights; Reproductive Rights; Criminal Justice; Security & Privacy; Voting Rights; Capital Punishment; Disability Rights; Free Speech; HIV; Human Rights; Juvenile Justice; National Security; Prisoners' Rights; Racial Justice; Religious Liberty; Smart Justice; Women's Rights

 The Southern Poverty Law Center has over 100 lawyers and focuses on Children's Rights; Economic Justice; Immigrant Justice; LGBTQ Rights; Voting Rights; and Criminal Justice Reform.
-They also track hate crimes and hate groups and have a Teaching Tolerance Program.
+They also track hate crimes and hate groups and have a Learning for Justice Program.
 One cool resource there is the printable posters--many are very inspirational.

 The Human Rights Campaign is an advocacy organization for the LGBTQ community and provides support and federal advocacy on issues like Adoption; Hate Crimes; HIV/AIDS; International LGBTQ Rights; Workplace Rights; and Transgender Rights.
 They also maintain the State Equality Index, the Corporate Equality Index, and the Healthcare Equality Index.